uc-cdis/cdis-data-client/README.md

 ## Installation

+(The following instruction is for compiling and installing the `gen3-client` from source code.
+There are also binary executables can be found at [here](https://github.com/uc-cdis/cdis-data-client/releases))

 First, [install Go and the Go tools](https://golang.org/doc/install) if you have not already done so.
 [Set up your workspace and your GOPATH.](https://golang.org/doc/code.html)